 PROGRAM OUT @ 59:00

-The Fall 2011 Season of State of the Re:Union will be available on PRX and the Content Depot without charge to all public radio stations, and may be aired an unlimited number of times prior to September 16, 2012.
+The Spring 2012 Season of State of the Re:Union (SOTRU) will be available June 1, 2012 on PRX and the Content Depot without charge to all public radio stations, and may be aired an unlimited number of times prior to December 31, 2012.
 The program may be streamed live on station websites but not archived.
 Excerpting is permitted for promotional purposes only.

 State of the Re:Union is produced by Al Letson, presented by PRX, and co-distributed by NPR and PRX.
 Major funding for the State of the Re:Union comes from CPB, the Corporation for Public Broadcasting.

-Thanks for your consideration of the State of the Re:Union with Al Letson.
-Please contact your NPR Stations Relations person or Joan Miller at email@example.com or 612-377-3256 with questions or to confirm carriage.
+Thanks for your consideration of State of the Re:Union with Al Letson.
+Please contact your NPR Stations relations person or Joan Miller @ email@example.com with questions or to confirm carriage.